• Skip to primary navigation

 Oceanside

 With lighter crowds than the southern beaches, Oceanside in North County offers well-rounded family fun.
-“The Strand” is where kids can swim, boogie board, or use the playground.
-Walk the pier and dine at Ruby’s for burgers and milkshakes with a view that can’t be beaten.
+“The Strand” is where kids can swim, boogie board or use the playground.
+Walk the pier and dine at Ruby’s for burgers and milkshakes with a view that can’t be beat.

 Best Beaches in San Diego for Little Kids